ebinm/FastFabricLab/docs/ClientSetup.md

 4. Invoke Fabcar chaincode
     * Inspect the file [invoke.js](../client/invoke.js)
         * In line 43 specify the invoke argument.
-        * Use createCar and the specified arguments to create a new car entry.
+        * Use 'createCar' and the specified arguments to create a new car entry.
-        * Use changeCarOwner and the specified arguments to change the car owner of an existing car.
+        * Use 'changeCarOwner' and the specified arguments to change the car owner of an existing car.
     * Run the script [invoke.js](../client/invoke.js) with `node invoke.js`.
     * What will happen ?
 It will..
         * send an invoke transaction to the chaincode with the specified arguments.

-   Common Error: If you did not specify a function for the network setup in [.network](../.network), the first transaction might fail due to a timeout error.
+   **Common Error:** If you did not specify a function for the network setup in [.network](../.network), the first transaction might fail due to a timeout error.
    Reason: It takes time for the endorsers to initialize the chaincode container, which might exceed the timeout value of the client.
    Solution: Rerun the script [invoke.js](../client/invoke.js) with `node invoke.js`.